How Long Does a Building Inspection Take?

 2. Property age

 Older properties generally take longer to inspect than newer ones.
-This isn't because older properties are necessarily in worse condition — it's because:
+This is not because older properties are necessarily in worse condition — it is because:

-• Previous modifications — older homes often have multiple additions and alterations, each of which needs individual assessment
+- Previous modifications — older homes often have multiple additions and alterations, each requiring individual assessment

 A new build with a 10-year warranty may take 1.5 hours to inspect.
-The same-sized house built in the 1950s with two additions might take 3 hours.
+The same-sized house built in the 1950s with two additions might take three hours.

 3. Accessibility